TOP

 Anyway, he told Jerry if you do everything you can in the vineyard and we do everything we can in the winery, together we can help put Lodi on the map.

 In regards to the 2001 St. Amant Zinfandel, back then we were picking around the third week of September.
-As climate change has come about, pickings have moved to around Labor Day [first Monday of September] or pre-Labor Day, as early as August 25.
+As climate change has come about, pickings have moved to around Labor Day [the first Monday of September] or pre-Labor Day, as early as August 25.
 Now, instead of one picking, we'll go out and do a first picking, 3 or 4 tons to see where a vineyard is at.
 Based upon that, we'll schedule out the rest of the picking, usually over 10-14 days.

-My dad was still making the wine in 2001, and he always inoculated and kept Zinfandel in barrels about 11 months, bottling just before the next harvest.
+My dad was still making the wine in 2001, and he always inoculated and kept Zinfandel in barrels for about 11 months, bottling just before the next harvest.

 Older bottlings are always an adventure.
 One bottle will taste one way, another bottle another way, even though both are stored in the exact same place.
 But for me, they're always a window into where you were in life at one point.
 You ask, "Where was I at in September of 2001?"
 Of course, that was when 9/11 happened⏤we probably picked about a week after that unforgettable day.